 Mr. Coady and developing a customized report

 CS Labels managing director, Simon Smith

-Following this, MyPressXpert has undertaken further bespoke project work for CS Labels, creating a brand new job management system for the Xeikon workflow from scratch, which interrogates an Excel (.xlsx) file from the client and automatically creates and databases all the label barcodes based on sites and quantities.
+Following this, MyPressXpert undertook further project work for CS Labels.
+This creates a brand new job management system for the Xeikon workflow from scratch, which interrogates an Excel (.xlsx) file from the client and automatically creates and databases all the label barcodes based on sites and quantities.
 It has also put in a colour management software system – ColorLogic’s ZePrA colour management server and ReProfiler Digital colour engine – which is helping to improve CS Labels’ management of process control and calibration of the Xeikon engines, providing detailed reporting on the stability of the presses so that maintenance schedules can be optimised.
 This has been effective to such a degree that in September the label producer stopped using the colour control system that comes with the Xeikon presses.

 The impact of these implementations of automated preflighting and colour management within the company is that CS Labels is able to cope with higher volumes of work while utilizing the same level of human resources.
 “We are also shortening lead times to get work on press and we are getting far fewer mistakes where files have to go back to the studio,” Mr Smith continued.
 “It has streamlined the whole process for us and allows the studio to move away from more mundane tasks such as putting the bleed on a hundred files – those things are automated now.
 The system also automates the artwork and sends a proof back to the customer.
 The ideal is that we get a PDF from our customer and it goes straight on press without a human touching it.
 That’s what we are looking for, and we are making fairly substantial progress.“